bitrusemmanuel101-rgb/Payment_Fraud_Exposure_Analysis/README.md

 #### A significant portion of reported payment volume is not safely monetizable.
 We cannot measure our growth to be equal to our revenue.

-For a finTech Industry, although there isn't a written law, the red zone of fraud rates are anything greater than 1%. and we are experiencing a 32.2% fraud rate.
+For a FinTech Industry, although there isn't a written law, the red zone of fraud rates are anything greater than 1%. and we are experiencing a 32.2% fraud rate.
 This should be prioritized as CRITICAL.

 ---
 ## **Question 2: Are newer cohorts becoming riskier?**

-This question delves into the first transaction of every user ffom the sstart of the year till the end, for the purpose of tracking fradulent activities from each ,month to know if fraudulent activities are increasing with new aqcuisition of users.
+This question delves into the first transaction of every user from the start of the year till the end, for the purpose of tracking fraudulent activities from each month to know if fraudulent activities are increasing with new acquisition of users.

 ```sql